-We build our paddles to last but here are a few tips to keep your paddle looking good and playing its best.
+We build our paddles to last but a little extra care can go a long way.
+Here are a few tips to keep your paddle looking good and playing its best.

 - When you’re finished playing clean your grip.
 Wipe it down with a towel or even a part of your shirt.

 - Don’t leave your paddle in hot places or on hot surfaces. i.e. in the trunk of your car, on heating appliances or other hot surfaces.
 Your paddle is made of an epoxy resin and exposure to high heat can have an adverse effect on its long-term durability.

 - It’s OK to play with your paddle outdoors but do not leave it exposed to the sun for long periods of time. i.e. don’t leave it sitting on a picnic bench for days at a time, the backseat of your car if it’s parked outdoors, or in front of a window with large sun exposure.
 All our paddles use a UV protective coating on the surface but that does not make our stains immune to the effects of the sun.
 Prolonged exposure to the sun will eventually fade the colour.

 - If you have one of our natural paddles it will darken with time.
 This is normal and in our opinion enhance the natural beauty of the paddle.